krupa1526/Myfirstproject/README.md

 - Creating a the table
 - Inserting into a table
 - Updating a table
-- Deleting from a table
+- Deleting from a table.table
 - Selecting from a table
 - Creating an Index -using Octree-
 - Writing SQL queries